 4.2.1 Guidelines for Study Group Questions

-Guidelines to be used by Study Groups when reviewing the Questions assigned to them are contained in §§ A1.3.1.16 of Annex 1 and A2.5.2.1.2 of Annex 2 of Resolution ITU-R 1.
+Guidelines to be used by SGs when reviewing the Questions assigned to them are contained in §§ A1.3.1.16 of Annex 1 and A2.5.2.1.2 of Annex 2 of Resolution ITU-R 1.
 The guidelines (§ A1.3.1.16 of Annex 1) address two issues:

-i) that the Questions are within the mandate of the ITU-R (in accordance with CV150-154 and CV159), and
+i) that the Questions are within the mandate of the ITU-R (in accordance with Nos.
+150-154 and No. 159 of the ITU Convention); and

 ii) that the Questions do not duplicate studies undertaken in other international entities.

-Moreover, the Resolution (§ A2.5.2.1.2 of Annex 2) asks Study Groups to evaluate draft new Questions proposed for adoption against these guidelines and to include such evaluation when submitting the draft Questions to Administrations for approval.
+Moreover, the Resolution (§ A2.5.2.1.2 of Annex 2) instructs SGs to evaluate draft new Questions proposed for adoption against these guidelines and to include such evaluation when submitting the draft Questions to Administrations for approval.

 To satisfy this requirement, each draft new Question submitted for approval should be preceded by a brief text justifying the adoption of the draft Question in accordance with the aforementioned guidelines.